 Getting pregnant can be difficult.
 And the same goes for staying pregnant, considering the fact that nearly 25 percent of pregnancies end in miscarriage.
-Enduring a loss of pregnancy is often painful, but as much as healing takes time, men and women may not want to wait too long before they try again.
-Getting pregnant after a miscarriage, contrary to commonly-held beliefs and even many official recommendations, can have a high chance of success.
-Specifically, couples who try to conceive within three months of a miscarriage may be more likely to become pregnant and have a healthy pregnancy than those who wait longer.
+Enduring a loss of pregnancy is often painful, but as much as healing takes time, men and women may not want to wait too long before they try to conceive again.
+Pregnancy after a miscarriage, contrary to popular beliefs and even many official recommendations, can have a high chance of success.
+More specifically, couples who try to conceive within three months of a miscarriage may be more likely to become pregnant and have a healthy pregnancy than those who wait longer.

-The National Institute of Health has found that patients who had their pregnancy after a miscarriage had a higher live birth rate than those who waited longer — 53 percent compared to 36 percent.
+The National Institute of Health has found that patients who got pregnant right after a miscarriage had a higher live birth rate than those who waited longer — 53 percent compared to 36 percent.
 Additional research from the NIH found that women who got pregnant again within three months of a miscarriage reduced their risk of another pregnancy loss compared to women who conceived after three months.

 In general, the risk of having a second miscarriage is low.
 Only about 1 percent of women have repeated miscarriages.
-But “if a woman decides to wait to attempt conception, the miscarriage risk is slightly higher,” says Dr. Mark Trolice, an OB/GYN and reproductive endocrinologist.
+But “if a woman decides to wait to attempt conception, the risk of a miscarriage is slightly higher,” says Dr. Mark Trolice, an OB/GYN and reproductive endocrinologist.

-Exactly why it’s advantageous to try within several months is not settled science.
+Exactly why it’s advantageous to try to conceive within several months of a miscarriage is not settled science.
 Trolice suspects that couples who conceive right away might be more likely to make the health and lifestyle adjustments needed for a healthy pregnancy.
 For instance, women who waited longer to get pregnant after a miscarriage had higher rates of obesity compared to women who tried to get pregnant right away.

 “A woman’s peak fertility is actually in her mid-to-late twenties and begins to decline more rapidly after the age of 35,” says Dr. Tom Molinaro, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey.
 “Because of this, a couple should begin trying to conceive as soon as they are ready.”

-Both Molinaro and Trolice agree that there is no one-size-fits-all prescription for trying their hands at pregnancy after a miscarriage.
+Both Molinaro and Trolice agree that there is no one-size-fits-all prescription for trying for pregnancy after a miscarriage.
 However, if couples are physically and psychologically ready to get back on the baby-making horse, there is no need to wait six months to start trying.
 On the other hand, there is no need to minimize the loss or rush the grief process either.

 “The impact of miscarriage on the couple is often akin to a death in the family.
 A grieving process is important to ensure full emotional recovery,” Trolice says.
 “If the couple feels they have healed emotionally and the woman has recovered physically, then they can attempt conception within three months following a pregnancy loss — with reassuring evidence of no increase in miscarriage and probably a higher live birth rate.”